Johnny Hornby: The 2010s

 Following his Sorrell deal and subsequent acquisition spree, Hornby added nine agencies to his portfolio and founded The&Partnership as a holdings company for his newly acquired agencies.
 He adopted a similar model to many law firms, whereby the partners are owners in the business and work together for a single profit and loss statement.
 By 2013, the company employed 1,400 people internationally, partly aided by Hornby's access to GroupM, the media buying arm of WPP plc, who at the time purchased approximately one-third of all British television advertising.
 Hornby remains the largest shareholder of the company, with a 22% stake.

 Other work

 After the former Carillion chairman, Philip Nevill Green stood down from Prince Harry's Sentebale charity in 2018, the anti-HIV non-profit announced Hornby as its new chairman.
+Hornby remained in that position until his resignation in July 2023.

 Personal life

-British author Nick Hornby is Johnny's half-brother.
-He is married to Clare Hornby, the couple lives in Oxfordshire with their two children.
+The British author Nick Hornby is Hornby's half-brother.
+He is married to founder of ME+EM, Clare Hornby.
+The couple live in Oxfordshire with their two children.